Updated December 2021

-If you think that a good support network is the most important thing on this list, then you’re right.
+So, if you think a good support network is the most important thing on this list, then you’re right.

 Good firmware can make or break a device.
 If you’ve got crappy firmware, I don’t care how good the hardware running the TV box is – it’s just not going to save it.

-To be considered, there has to be regular firmware updates.
-It doesn’t have to be monthly, or even bi-monthly. but there has to be a history of firmware updates after a device is released.
+To be considered, it needs to offer regular firmware updates.
+It doesn’t have to be monthly or even bi-monthly, but there has to be a history of firmware updates after a device is released.